lennard0011/SeminarCoolblue/README.md

    The Z Score Algorithm finds peaks in the data for given values of the parameters __lag__, __influence__ and __threshold__.
 The algorithm can be performed for a single day, but also for all days concatenated.
 The best performing commercials are collected in a dataframe.
 The analysis for the Belgian commercials comes after the analysis for the Dutch commercials.

-* ```Direct Effects - 5 minutes```
+* ```Direct Effects 5 minutes```

    For the Direct Effects model with a 5-minute interval, we calculate the amount of traffic in an interval before the broadcast of a commercial and after the broadcast.
 Results are stored in the columns _preVisitorsApp_, _preVisitorsWeb_, _postVisitorsApp_ and _postVisitorsWeb_ in the dataframe _broad_.
-Furthermore, the Direct Effects model with a 5-minute interval is constructed and tested.
+Furthermore, the model is constructed and tested.

-* ```Direct Effects - 20 minutes```
+* ```Direct Effects 20 minutes```

   We also created a Direct Effects model with a 20-minute interval.
 The set-up is the same as the intervalCode.
 However, this time we subset on commercials with a GRP higher than 0.5.
 In the model, we use the internet visits of Belgium during the same time frame as control variable.

 * ```Artificial Neural Network```